Sparafusile/AwsExplorer/README.md

 - Optionally, track updates to files in S3
 - Optionally, associate comments to each file

+Planned features:

+- Ability to query a delimited file (CSV, JSON, Parquet)
+- Ability to change file version in versioned buckets

 ## Upload files or folders to S3

 Uploading files or folders to S3 using AwsExplorer is as easy as dragging them onto the TreeView component on the left-hand side of the window.
 If you elected to track changes and comments on files, an entry will be created listing who and when uploaded the file.